keyttuais/Geography/src/volcanoes.md

 - Bullet Crater of a volcano is a cylindrical opening through which magma or lava comes out to the surface of the Earth.
 - The main causes of volcanic eruption are plate-tectonics.
 Weak layer of crust, high temperature of core and evolution of gases near sea floor.

+> Rocks formed by either plutonic or volcanic activity are called Igneous Rocks.

 ### Parts of Volcano
 - Magma Champter : It is a large underground pool of molten rock under pressure sitting underneath the Earth's crust.
 Generally, magma chambers are located close to Earth's surface, usually between 1km to 10km deep.
 - Volcanic vent : It is the weak point in the Earth's crust where hot magma has been able to rise from the magma chamber and reach the surface.